 The internship is a broader and deeper supervised clinical field experience than the practicum.
 In the internship, students develop increasingly more complex skills and integrate professional knowledge acquired during their practicum into clinical practice at an increasingly more independent level.

 The M.S. in Clinical Psychology degree is not designed to prepare students to become licensed psychology professionals in the United States - almost all US states require the doctoral degree in psychology for licensed practice.
 However, students who intend to become credentialed and practice in some international settings may find that this program will meet their needs for those non-U.S. settings.

 The M.S. in Clinical Psychology with a specialization in Counseling is designed to prepare graduates for professional practice at the master’s level.
 Graduates completing the Counseling specialization may also qualify to sit for licensing exams and meet the academic licensure requirements of some state counselor licensing boards.
 However, the Walden University M.S. in Clinical Psychology program is not accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body, which is a requirement for licensure in some states.
-Walden enrollment advisors can provide guidance on licensure issues, state-by-state educational requirements, and practicum requirements; however, it remains the student’s responsibility to evaluate and understand the licensure requirements for the state or international location in which he/she intends to work as requirements vary widely.
+Walden Enrollment Specialists can provide guidance on licensure issues, state-by-state educational requirements, and practicum requirements; however, it remains the student’s responsibility to evaluate and understand the licensure requirements for the state or international location in which he/she intends to work as requirements vary widely.
 Walden University makes no representation or guarantee that the completion of a degree or coursework for graduate credit will permit the learner to obtain licensure.